Our mission is to care for the planet and people by creating no harm.

 EMPOWERMENT THROUGH EDUCATION

 Before people became aware of the plastic issues facing our planet, we were one of the first to advocate for Plastic Free goods and we are always finding new ways to produce, education and advocate in this area.
+We intiated in 2022 the first in the world, a Send Back Silicone collection project.
+We have estimated in New Zealand alone that we can save over 100 tones of silicone going into landfill through our project.
 See more about our Silicone Send Back initiative.

 We ensure that all our products have a clear eco loop.
 We make products with minimal waste.
 We always look at who makes our products, how they are made, what they are made from and what footprint will they leave.
 Read more on our blog.
 We are working with the Sustainability Business Network on a number of educational pieces in this area.